 It’s February and American Heart Month.
 It’s also time to take stock in your heart’s health.
 As the area experts on heart health and care, WakeMed is celebrating this entire month and invites you to live life young at heart.

-Plus, by making these 28 lifestyle changes, you can take steps to stay young at heart!
-(And, yes, we know there are really 29 tips.)
+By making these 29 lifestyle changes, you can take steps to stay young at heart!

 Eat your veggies.
 They’re loaded with fiber and antioxidants.
 And, when it comes to your heart, the greener — as in broccoli, green peppers and zucchini — the better.